As a woman, it’s natural to want to look and feel your best at all times.

 Breast cancer is the # 1 cancer amongst Singaporean women, so your breasts warrant some attention once in a while!

 Learn how to perform a breast self-examination, and make a routine of it every month.
-In addition, add on a yearly mammogram if you’re in your 40s, and 2-yearly once you reach 50.
+Additionally, add on a yearly mammogram if you’re in your 40s, and do one every 2 years once you reach 50.

 If you’re 50 and above, think about…